Solo Travel in Croatia

-Click here for a list of the best accommodation in Croatia for solos as recommended by our Girls about the Globe.
+Click here for a list of the best accommodation in Croatia for solos as recommended by girls within our solo female community.

 If you feel more comfortable in a group for either part of your trip or the whole duration, G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
 Once you book your trip you pay extra for any excursions you want to do when you’re there.

 Starting from 7 day trips from Zagreb to Dubrovnik you can explore Croatia overland or on a sailing trip.
 If you are planning to explore the Balkans, they also offer trips to Montenegro and Bosnia.
 If you have longer than 2 weeks you can travel with them down to Greece or explore 9 countries within a month with their classic tour.
 I have personally used G Adventures and recommend them as a solo female friendly company.